Sore throat is often the first sign of an upper respiratory infection (URI).

-Herbal remedies for sore throat can be fast acting and often effective in treating this type of infection, regardless of whether the infection is of viral or bacterial origin.
+Herbal remedies for a sore throat can be fast acting and often effective in treating this type of infection, regardless of whether the infection is of viral or bacterial origin.

 Medicinal herbs that have antitussives properties (sooth coughs) can also be added to form a preparation that is specific to the individual condition and used along with vitamin supplements that contain zinc and vitamin C.